 Also, those with psoriasis have a higher risk of experiencing a reaction called the Koebner phenomenon, which can lead to tattoo-induced psoriasis.

 The Koebner phenomenon commonly occurs with psoriasis.
 It causes psoriasis plaques to form at sites on the skin where damage or trauma has occurred.
-This is what can happen when someone gets a tattoo.
+This is what

 Psoriasis affects everyone differently, so a doctor will not be able to predict who is at risk of tattoo-related complications.